haeena-family/pval/README.md

     pval link enp0s9 ipopt on txtstamp off rxtstamp off txcopy off rxcopy off addrgenmode eui64 numtxqueues 1 numrxqueues 1 gso_max_size 65536 gso_max_segs 65535
 ```

-You can configure pval kernel module through `ip link set`. `ipopt on`
+You can configure pval interfaces through `ip link set`. `ipopt on`
 enables inserting Pval IP Option to transmitting packets.
 Other
 options are shown in the help (but not implemented currently).
 These
 options can be specified at link creation by `ip link add`.